 - Preheat the oven to 375° F/190° C

-- On the stove, melt some butter in an oven-proof skillet.
+- On the stove, melt about 1 tablespoons of unsalted butter in an oven-proof skillet.
 Swirl it around the bottom and the sides to help make sure the batter does not stick.

 - Take the skillet off the heat and pour in the batter.
 Put the skillet into the preheated oven and bake for about 10 minutes, just until the pancake has set.

 - Remove the pancake from the oven and cut the pancake into bite-size piece.
-Add a small knob of butter to the same pan and fry the pancake over medium-high heat until it turns golden brown.
+Add the second tablespoon of unsalted butter to the same pan and fry the pancake over medium-high heat until it turns golden brown.